Rephonic

 Key themes from listener reviews, highlighting what works and what could be improved about the show.

-Listeners appreciate the podcast for its engaging storytelling and humorous take on ancient myths.
+Listeners praise the podcast for its engaging storytelling and the blending of humor with critical insights on mythology.

 Chart Rankings